paulhegedus/OFPE/README.md

 application of input rates to develop crop response functions for predicting outcomes of various management scenarios.

 This package contains tools for the OFPE data workflow.
-This workflow consists of the creation of a database to store field specific information, and a data cycle that is repeated on an annual scale.
+The OFPE data framework consists of the creation of a database to store field specific information, and a data cycle that is repeated on an annual scale.
 The cycle begins by importing data collected on-farms or from remotely-sensed sources to the database, then aggregating all covariate